Native American Structures in Virginia

 this yi-hakin at Henricus Historical Park, made from reeds and bark, had lasted four years by 2017

+The Native Americans in Virginia weaved their houses together.
 Vines and plant fibers, woven into twine, were used to bind together the mats of reeds.
 The sapling poles were also tied together, so the structures withstood the winds of summer thunderstorms and the snow loads in the winter.
 The lower ring of mats or bark could be lifted up or removed in the summer to cool the interior.

 Reeds were plentiful on the Coastal Plan near swamps, and trees were everywhere.
-Making the reed mats and attaching them to the house required manufacturing up to a mile of rope, per house, from local plant fibers.
+Making the reed mats and attaching them to the house required manufacturing up to a mile of twine, per house, from local plant fibers.

 organic stains in the soil ("postmolds") allow archeologists to identify where small poles formed the framework for Native American houses